-.5.9 standardized parameters and stability criteria (weather criterion, static stability curve parameters, angle of heel due to passengers crowding to one side or angle of heel on the turn, etc.) and their permissible values;
+.5.9 standardized parameters and stability criteria (weather criterion, static stability curve parameters, angle of heel on account of crowding of passengers to one side or angle of heel on account of turning, etc.) and their permissible values;

-.5.10 angle of flooding through opening considered to be open in accordance with the present Part.
+.5.10 angle of down-flooding through opening considered to be open in accordance with the present Part.